Oleg52/ModToolDocs/docs/race-settings/vehicles/overview.md

 You can toggle on/off all available vehicle cathegories, or you can toggle them separately.

-Also if you enabled all cathegories, you may want to disable 'Special' cathegory, because it will the only one to display on game.
+Also if you enabled all cathegories, you may want to disable 'Special' cathegory, because it will be the only one to display in the game.